AVEVA/AVEVA-Samples-OMF/basic_samples/OMF_API/Python3/README.md

 ClientSecret = REPLACE_WITH_APPLICATION_SECRET
 ```

 The PIServer will use the PI Web API as its OMF accepting endpoint.
 This is what the sample is tested against.
-Currently the only OMF supported endpoint for PI is the Connector Relay.
-These samples have not been tested against this.

-To configure the sample to work against PI update the appsettings.json to have only these parameters and update that parameter values to what is being used.
+To configure the sample to work against PI update the config.ini to have only these parameters and update that parameter values to what is being used.

 Note: the tenantId is used to autodetect if you are going against OCS or PI, so make sure that is removed if going against PI.